developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/barcode/index.md

 * **On the VC70**, the scanner will work only if connected in SSI Mode.

 * **EB 1.5 now supports the `decodeSound` method**.
-A bug in the method had prevented apps made with EB 1.4 and earlier from using the method.
+A bug in the method prevents apps made with EB 1.4 and earlier from using the method.

+* **The RE 2.x Scanner API and the EB 1.x Barcode API should not be used simultaneously in any Enterprise Browser application; only one or the other should be used.

 ## Enabling the API
 There are two methods of enabling the Barcode API: